 There’s nothing wrong with painting your finished models with a regular paintbrush.
 However, if you are aiming for the best possible finish and avoid the frustration of having brush marks all over your carefully assembled work of art, you should seriously consider getting an airbrush.

 Even using a cheap airbrush will result in a much better finish than you’d ever be able to achieve with a paintbrush.
 Of course, there are some downsides as well and obviously, the airbrush will require further investments, because it will not work without a compressor.
 Technically you could use bottles of compressed air, but a compressor is a better long-time solution.

 Just like with other products, there are countless airbrushes around to choose from.
-I’ve put together this buying guide to help you choose the best airbrush from your model painting needs.
+I’ve put together this buying guide to help you choose the best airbrush for your model painting needs.
 We will start with a table featuring airbrushes, that I recommend, but below this section, you will find more details about the process of choosing the right airbrush and more details about the airbrushes themselves.

 Top Airbrushes Recommended for Model Builders

-This table provides an overview of the airbrushes discussed bellow.
+This table provides an overview of the airbrushes discussed below.
 Clicking on the airbrush’s name will send you to the overview of the airbrush.